What is bone marrow and what vital functions does it perform?

 - participation in the exchange of proteins, fats, carbohydrates and minerals;

 - production of protein bodies, synthesis of cholesterol and ascorbic acid;

-- participation in iron metabolism;
+- participation in the metabolizing of iron;

 There are three types of bone marrow transplantation: